 How to Seek Help for Your Mental Health Claim

-Most doctors and nurse practitioners are trained in the basic diagnosis and management of mental health disorders.
+Most doctors and nurse practitioners are trained in the basic diagnosis and management of mental wellness disorders.
 Doctors may prescribe anti-depressant or anti-anxiety medications, or they may recommend you seek counseling.
 If your depression is pain-related, your doctor may refer you to a pain management specialist or a pain rehabilitation program.

 If you don’t know where to start, you can always ask your attorney.
 We aren’t medical providers, but we have had many, many clients who have suffered from mental health injuries after a car crash.
 We can offer you some tips to point you in the right direction.